Jiraphapa/template/README.rst

 The compact implemention of Numpy's is according to the original Numpy's implemention, with a restriction on finite array.

-Another limitation of Numba is on the support of Numpy's ``diff`` function with ``axis`` argument, the default argument for the ``axis`` parameter the last axis, however, one shall implement the function for axis support
+Another limitation of Numba is on the support of Numpy's ``diff`` function with ``axis`` argument, the default argument for the ``axis`` parameter the last axis, however, one shall implement the function for axis support:

 .. code-block:: python